|Revision Date||August 1, 2019|

 For the following review reasons the monitoring event will be created in SCOR by COS:

-- Enhanced - is designated for a contract that has certain indicators as outlined below.
+- Enhanced - is designated for a client services contract that meets indicators as outlined below.

 For the following review reasons, the monitoring event may be created by contract staff: